Principal-Agent Relationship

 Controlling and Minority Shareholder Relationships

-Corporate ownership can be classified as either dispersed on concentrated.
-Dispersed ownership implies that a company has many shareholders, with none controlling the corporation.
+Corporate ownership can be classified as dispersed or concentrated.
+Dispersed ownership implies that a company has many shareholders, none of whom control the corporation.

-On the other hand, concentrated ownership implies that among the shareholders of the company, there are controlling shareholders who have authority over the corporation—for instance, a family company.
+On the other hand, concentrated ownership implies that among the company’s shareholders, there are controlling shareholders who have authority over the corporation—for instance, a family company.

 Another factor that determines whether a company is concentrated or dispersed is the shareholder voting structures and share classes with varying degrees of voting rights.